 Contact your Funeral Director

-You should try to contact your Funeral Director as soon as you can – we can be contacted at any time of the day or night, so as soon as you feel able to call us, please do.
+You should try to contact your Funeral Director as soon as you can – you can contact us at any time of the day or night, so as soon as you feel able to call us, please do.

 When you get in touch with us, we’ll ask you a few questions about you, about the person who has died and where they died.
-You do not need to have the Medical Certificate to get in touch with us.
+You don’t need to have the Medical Certificate to get in touch with us.

 Contact the Registrar

 Once you have the Medical Certificate you will need to register the death.
 You cannot hold the funeral until the death has been registered.